Introduction to the Retail Reset

 -

-Party City: Facing financial challenges, Party City announced the closure of all 700 locations by February 28, 2025.
+Party City: Facing financial challenges, Party City announced the closure of many stores, with all 700 locations closing by February 28, 2025.
+The company is conducting liquidation sales at closing stores, offering significant discounts as they clear out inventory.

 -

-Kohl’s: The retailer is closing 27 stores in 2025 as part of a broader consolidation effort.
+Kohl’s: The retailer is closing 27 store locations in 2025 as part of a broader consolidation effort, with announced closures focused on underperforming stores that are not producing sales growth.

 -